Quick Answer

 There is no residency or visit requirement for Grenada’s citizenship programme.
 Applicants can obtain and retain citizenship entirely remotely, with no obligation to live in or travel to Grenada.

-Grenada’s citizenship-by-investment program maintains transparent and regulated pricing.
+Grenada’s citizenship-by-investment programme maintains transparent and regulated pricing.
 All fees are set by the government.
 Below is a summary of the typical costs applicants can expect when applying through either the National Transformation Fund (NTF) or the Approved Real Estate route.

 These figures exclude optional professional or banking charges, which vary depending on the applicant’s chosen agent and financial institution.